KodeLaPatate/KodeRequests/README.md

 💾Open the "Install.bat" to download the modules.

-⭐️ You need to join this discord server: discord.gg/tw1tchfollower
+⭐️ You need to join this discord server: discord.gg/tw1tchfollower and discord.gg/freefollower for Kahoot.

 🔒 The code is: KodeBg